UKPLab/deeplearning4nlp-tutorial/2015-10_Lecture/README.md

  * Try different hyperparameters, e.g. window size, number of hidden units, optimization function, activation functions
  * Take the NER Keras implementation (Lecture3/code/NER_Keras.py) and extend it with a Casing feature, i.e. the information if a word is all uppercase, all lowercase or initial uppercase.
 Hint: Your network needs two inputs, one for the word indices, one for the chasing information.

-## Lecture 4 - Autoencoders, Recursive Neural Networks
+## Lecture 4 - Autoencoders, Recursive Neural Networks, Dropout
 *Monday, 26th October, 11am, Room B002*

 **Recommended Readings before class**: